esterchen1231/esterchen1231.github.io/_pages/about.md

 I am a first-year Ph.D. student in Computing and Information Sciences (CIS) at the Rochester Institute of Technology, affiliated with the Center for Accessibility and Inclusion Research (CAIR) and the Vis-Assistive Technology (Vis-AT) Research Group.

 My research focuses on human-computer interaction, assistive technologies, accessibility, and visualization.
 I aim to understand and improve user experiences by designing, building, and evaluating assistive technology tools and interactive systems.
-My work centers on enhancing the accessibility and usability of digital spaces by addressing the challenges faced by both novice and expert digital creators, such as mobile app and website designers.
-Additionally, I explore how people perceive and use data visualization across various domains, including healthcare and media.
+My work centers on enhancing the accessibility and usability of digital spaces, and I explore how people perceive and use data visualization across various domains, including healthcare and media.

 In my leisure time, I enjoy racquetball, canoeing, and music.